 And, if we take the show arc into account (which we will, to a certain extent), a fifth similarity is in the circumstances of the characters’ deaths; a prophecy that emboldens them to think they cannot be defeated in battle, but turns out to be wrong–or gravely misunderstood, in Macbeth’s case.

-In truth, Macbeth’s ambition is a bit exaggerated outside the context of the play.
-Upon close examination of his character, we actually find very few references to ambition or, indeed, any personal desire for the throne.
+To be sure, Macbeth demonstrates ambition through his actions to secure the throne.
+But, upon close examination of his language, we actually find very few references to ambition or, indeed, any personal desire for the throne.
 Lady Macbeth expresses more innate ambition for her husband, even mocking his hesitance and doubt early on in the play.
-AC Bradley remarks on Macbeth’s absence of personal desire, asserting that he commits his crimes as if they were an “appalling duty.”
+Even Shakespeare scholar AC Bradley remarks on Macbeth’s absence of personal desire, asserting that he commits his crimes as if they were an “appalling duty.”

 - Natural vs. supernatural